-There is no right or wrong way to feel after being diagnosed with breast cancer.
-Every woman is unique.
+There is no right or wrong way to feel after being diagnosed with cancer.
+Every person is unique.
 Some people are comfortable talking about their diagnosis and asking for help, while others prefer not to share the information widely.

 The BC Cancer Agency's Vancouver Island Centre in Victoria offers a variety of supportive care programs through their Patient & Family Counselling Services.
 You can access most of these services at any time after your diagnosis.
 These include: